pkolaczk/latte/README.md

 - `latte::hash_select(i, vector)` – selects an item from a vector based on a hash
 - `latte::blob(i, len)` – generates a random binary blob of length `len`
 - `latte::normal(i, mean, std_dev)` – generates a floating point number from a normal distribution
+- `latte::normal_vec(i, length, mean, std_dev)` – generates a vector of floating point numbers from a normal distribution
 - `latte::uniform(i, min, max)` – generates a floating point number from a uniform distribution
+- `latte::uniform_vec(i, length, min, max)` – generates a vector of floating point numbers from a uniform distribution
 - `latte::text(i, length)` – generates a random string
-- `latte::vector(length, function)` – generates a vector of given length with a function that takes an integer element index and generates an element
+- `latte::vector(length, function)` – generates a vector of given length with a function that takes an integer element index and generates an element value
 - `latte::join(vector, separator)` – joins a collection of strings using a separator
 - `x.clamp(min, max)` – restricts the range of an integer or a float value to given range